WRITER | EDITOR | MUSICIAN

 —Emma Rhodes, The Puritan

-Purchase available from Guernica Editions, Indigo, Barnes and Noble, your local bookseller.
+Purchase available from Guernica Editions, Indigo, Barnes and Noble, and your local bookseller.

 Audiobook available on Audible and Apple Books.